Los Pinos of Patanatic

-Artisans from the Los Pinos Cooperative create high-quality hand-woven pine needle baskets and home furnishings from fallen pine needles gathered in their community.
+Artisans from the Los Pinos group create high-quality hand-woven pine needle baskets and home furnishings from fallen pine needles gathered in their community.

 The Community of Patanatic